crazycodeboy/react-native-splash-screen/issue_template.md

-What `react-native` version are you using?
+Run `react-native info` in your project and share the content.

-What `react-native-pdf` version are you using?
+What `react-native-splash-screen` version are you using?

-What platform does your issue occur on? (android/ios/both)
+What platform does your issue occur on?
+(Android/iOS/Both)

 Describe your issue as precisely as possible :
   1) Steps to reproduce the issue or to explain in which case you get the issue